H3AR7B3A7/BestPractices/Agile.md

 *Agile development is not only faster, but allows for early detection of failure.
 Providing opportunity to fix problems early and reduce the costs to do so.*

+### Return On Investment (ROI)

+- Functionality is delivered to the marketplace earlier
+- Product quality is higher
+- Revenue opportunity can be accelerated
+- Projects can self-fund

+### Strategies Reducing Wasted Time

+- Just-in-time elaboration
+- Customer and stakeholder participation
+- A bias for face-to-face conversation
+- Built-in exploitation of change
+- Emphasis on the evidence of working functionality

+### Development Team Benefits

+- A clear definition of success
+- The power and respect to self-organize
+- Customer feedback they need to provide value
+- Protection from disruptions
+- A humane, sustainable pace of work
+- A culture of learning that support both personal development and project improvement
+- A structure that minimizes non-development time